mindbat/track2-functional/Functional.md

 ### Math

 Unlike common languages, such as JavaScript, in which `+` is an operation that is used in arithmetic expressions, and square root `sqrt` is a function, in Clojure every action is a function, there is no notion of operators.
-Additionally all of the math operators take a variable number of arguments.
+Additionally all of the math functions take a variable number of arguments.

 ```clojure
 user=> (+ 1 1)